Bladder Cancer Treatment at Penn Highlands

 What are the Treatment Options for Bladder Cancer?

-If you are diagnosed with bladder cancer, you’ll usually be referred to a urologist who specializes in cancer who will explain your type of cancer, including stage and treatment options.
-Along with the size and possible spread of the cancer, your age, health, and preferences will help your doctor recommend a bladder cancer treatment plan that is right for you.
+If you are diagnosed with bladder cancer, you’ll usually be referred to a urologist who specializes in cancer, called a urologic oncologist.
+Penn Highlands has experienced urologic oncologists who will explain your cancer diagnosis.
+This expert physician will talk with you about treatment options and develop a customized plan that is based on the size and possible spread of the cancer, your age, your overall health, and your treatment preferences.

-Standard bladder cancer treatment options include surgery, radiation therapy, chemotherapy, immunotherapy, targeted treatment, or some combination of these.
-Your urologist may perform the surgery and then will work with oncology doctors to provide the other types of care.
+Bladder cancer treatments include surgery, radiation therapy, chemotherapy, immunotherapy, targeted therapy, or some combination of these.
+A urologic surgeon will perform the surgery and then will work with oncology doctors to provide the other types of care.

 Surgery may be done to remove the tumor or the entire bladder, depending on how far the cancer has spread.
 Sometimes, chemotherapy or immunotherapy is delivered through intravesical therapy.
 This means a liquid drug is delivered directly to the bladder by catheter rather than being taken orally or through the bloodstream.